pengfei-luo/MIMIC/readme.md

 **Step 2: Download the data**

-You may download WikiMEL and RichpediaMEL form https://github.com/seukgcode/MELBench and WikiDiverse from https://github.com/wangxw5/wikiDiverse.
+You may download WikiMEL and RichpediaMEL from https://github.com/seukgcode/MELBench and WikiDiverse from https://github.com/wangxw5/wikiDiverse.

 We are still working on cleaning up the off-the-shelf data.
 Please stay tuned for updates.